bootstrapM/erdos-may-2024-imputing-data/README.md

 |:--:|
 | *Missing Close prices of Apple stock time series (7 windows with 5 consecutive missing points in each)* |

 We also used 2023 data for `NVDA`, `MSFT`, `TSM`, `META`, `GOOG` stocks for performing cross-sectional analysis using Linear Regression and Vector Auto Correlation.
-A plot of the stock price series
+A plot of the stock price series is presented below

 ![alt text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/HimanshuNotebooks/multiple_prices.png)